 5. Cape Town represents 25% of tourist activity in South Africa

 The vibrant city located within the Western Cape is a hive of travel activity, with tourist receipts totaling $2.3 billion and 177,000 locals employed in the sector.
 In such a diverse region, alternative cities and resorts are now currently on the increase, which will be able to give room for a more even geographical spread of tourists and their foreign exchange across the country.

-6. 80% of African Travel and Tourism workforce are women.
+6. 80% of the African Travel and Tourism workforce are women.